Cannabis tax compliance: Planning for rescheduling

 Net operating losses

 For C corporations, these losses need to be tracked, and it is important to pay attention because a change of ownership may limit future credits.
 If there has been a change in ownership, net operating loss and credit limitations can come into play under IRC Section 382 and 383, respectively.
-A study of Sections 382 and 383 would be required to determine if there has been a change in ownership, and calculations would need to be run to determine exactly how limited your losses and credits were.
+A study of Sections 382 and 383 would be required to determine if there has been a change in ownership, and calculations would need to be done to determine exactly how limited your losses and credits were.

-Other Considerations
+Other considerations

 - Our assumption is that any rescheduling will be solely on a prospective basis, except for the potential to apply to the beginning of the current tax year.